Noteshelf Review 2023

 As an added bonus, the built-in OCR will scan your imported document and catalog the text.
 When you import PDFs, this makes them searchable within Noteshelf, which is a great feature to have when you’re trying to stay organized.

-#caption#Interactive checklists in Noteshelf allow you to check off boxes.
+Noteshelf’s Presentation Mode allows you to share your screen with an audience.
 (Image: Noteshelf / Screenshot by Lindsay Armstrong / Paperlike)

 Other useful tools